- Eggs: Transparent to pale yellow, tiny, inserted into leaf tissue.

 - Severe leaf damage and premature plant death is common in potato, whereas leaf discoloration and curling are more characteristic on bean.

 - First, inspect for young nymphs, which can crawl but cannot fly.
 Later, tap affected plants and watch for many quick-flying, tiny, pale green insects.

 - Watch for stippled or bleached leaves.
 Leaf tips and edges may curl or distort, yellow, and turn brown.

-- Egg-laying can be foiled with floating row cover.
+- Egg-laying can be foiled with row cover.

 - Parasitoids and general predators (ants, spiders, ladybugs, lacewings) actively reduce numbers.

 - For large numbers, use botanical insecticides such as insecticidal soap, horticultural oil, neem, pyrethrum, or combinations thereof.
 Spray early in the day when insects are sluggish.
 Thoroughly wet leaf undersides.
 Apply repeatedly for large populations.